 Its roots as a small mining town.
-Founded in the 1880s by the Denver & Rio Grande Railway, there’s many vestigial reminders of its past.
-Learn about Durango’s seedier history of miners, madams, mayhem and murders with Horsefly History tours.
-These intimate walking tours explore everything from historic main street to underground tunnels from the old mining days.
+Founded in the 1880s by the Denver & Rio Grande Railway, there are many vestigial reminders of its past.
+Learn about Durango’s seedier history of miners, madams, mayhem, and murders with Horsefly History tours.
+These intimate walking tours explore everything from the historic main streets to underground tunnels from the old mining days.

 Where to stay

 If you’re visiting a historic mining town, you might as well lean in.
 Book your stay at the Strater Hotel.
 This grand hotel dates back to 1887 and feels like it (with the exception of its modern-day conveniences, like indoor plumbing).
 Beautiful woodwork, stained glass, and masonry, plus a bona fide saloon that’ll have you expecting John Wayne to strut into the joint.

 Outside of town, the O-Bar-O Cabins make for a quiet retreat.
 There’s a rustic vibe without being too rustic, meaning cozy beads and clean, stylish bathrooms, with lots of antlers for flair.
 With tall pines and a mountain stream running past your cabin, it’s western perfection.

 636 Main is an American bistro offers a personally crafted, diverse menu including gluten-free options, decadent desserts, daily specials, and some local favorites.

 Historic Downtown Durango has it all— kids’ shops and clothing boutiques, art galleries and vintage stores… not to mention cool old buildings that harken back to a bygone era.
 I love independent bookstores, so a stop at Maria’s Bookshop. is a must.
 In addition to globally celebrated literature, the staff hand-picks books with local significance.